Jun711/amazon-geotarget/README.md

 const amazonGeotargetService = new AmazonGeotargetService();
 amazonGeotargetService.amazonGeotarget().then(res => console.log(res));

-// To use it with a 'www.amazon.co.uk' as the default store const amazonGeotargetService = new AmazonGeotargetService('www.amazon.co.uk');
+// To use it with 'www.amazon.co.uk' as the default store const amazonGeotargetService = new AmazonGeotargetService('www.amazon.co.uk');
 amazonGeotargetService.amazonGeotarget().then(res => console.log(res));
 ```